-On September 23, 2016, the Company entered into a Credit Agreement with JPMorgan Chase Bank ("JPMorgan"), BMO Harris Bank N.A. and City National Bank, as lenders (collectively, the "Lenders"), and JPMorgan as administrative agent, pursuant to which the Lenders provided the Company with a \$100.0 million revolving line of credit (the "Revolver") and a \$50.0 million term loan facility (the "Term Loan"), guaranteed by each of the Company's direct and indirect subsidiaries and secured by substantially all of the Company's assets, with the exception of the Company's investment in Windset.

-On November 30, 2018, the Company entered into the Fourth Amendment to the Credit Agreement, whereby the Term Loan was increased to \$100.0 million and the Revolver was increased to \$105.0 million.
+On September 23, 2016, the Company entered into a Credit Agreement (the "Credit Agreement") with JPMorgan, BMO Harris Bank N.A. ("BMO"), and City National Bank, as lenders (collectively, the "Lenders"), and JPMorgan as administrative agent, pursuant to which the Lenders provided the Company with a \$100.0 million revolving line of credit (the "Revolver") and a \$50.0 million term loan facility (the "Term Loan"), guaranteed by each of the Company's direct and indirect subsidiaries and secured by substantially all of the Company's assets, with the exception of the Company's investment in Windset.
+On October 25, 2019, the Company entered into the Sixth Amendment to the Credit Agreement, which among other things, increased the Term Loan to \$120.0 million.